btigi/iiTweak/iiTweak/Readme-iiTweak.txt

       This component removes the restriction of wearing similar items (e.g. with this component it is possible to wear two Rings of Protection +1).

 C) Equal Starting Gold
       This component gives all classes an equal chance of starting the game with the same amount of gold.
-The amount of gold given to the player is dictated bythe formula (5d4 +1) *10.
+The amount of gold given to the player is dictated by the formula (5d4 +1) *10.

 D) Raise Dead cost
       This component alters the cost of the "Raise Dead" spell at Temples.
 The cost of raising someone is now 1000 * the dead characters level (e.g. 1000gp for a level 1 character and 40,000gp for a level 40 character).